gazebosim/sdf_tutorials/composition/legacy_behavior.md

 ```
 > **Note** The current version of libsdformat's DOM API does not support models
 > defined directly inside parent models.
-Such models can be accessed using the
+As a workaround, such models can be
-> `Element` API.
+> accessed using the `Element` API.

 ### Defining models in separate files